Text Link

 How to stop late night eating

-If you find yourself frequently binging in the evening hours, you may be wondering how to stop late night eating.
-While there is no single eating schedule that will work for everyone, many people notice that consuming the majority of their daily food intake at night can cause physical and/or mental distress.
-(1) If you’ve fallen into the night eating trap, you may be surprised to learn that, for many people, eating more throughout the day can actually help to reduce the occurrence of night eating.
-Learn about some strategies to stop late night eating, as well as the reasons it may be occurring, below.
+If you’ve fallen into the late night eating trap, you may be surprised to learn that, for many people, eating more throughout the day can help to reduce the occurrence of night eating.
+Learn about some strategies to stop eating late at night and the reasons it may be occurring.

 Last updated on